castorini/quackir/docs/duckdb_nfcorpus.md

 # DuckDB Baselines for NFCorpus
-This guide walks through running BM25 and dense retrieval with BGE-Base on NFCorpus in DuckDB with pretokenized corpus and queries.
+This guide walks through running BM25 with pretokenized corpus and queries and dense retrieval with BGE-Base on NFCorpus in DuckDB.
 The BM25 code follows this [script](https://github.com/castorini/quackir/blob/vivek.a/duckDB-experimentation/scripts/bm25_benchmarking.py) and the BGE-base code follows this [script](https://github.com/castorini/quackir/blob/main/scripts/hybrid_searcher.py).

 ## Data Prep
 To fetch the data: